 One thing’s for sure when it comes to college: It’s not cheap.
 Even if you received support for tuition, there’s still lots to pay for—from housing to books to gas money – and even some fun!

 So what’s a college student to do to make extra money?
 Not to worry.
-There are a lot of jobs that will get you the extra money you need, without requiring too much time away from your schoolwork.
+There are a lot of easy jobs for college students that will get you the extra money you need, without requiring too much time away from your schoolwork.

 Here are 12 easy ways to make money in college: